RudolphRiedel/FT800-FT813/README.md

 Second is that there are two sets of display-list building command functions now: EVE_cmd_xxx() and EVE_cmd_xxx_burst().
 The EVE_cmd_xxx_burst() functions are optimised for speed, these are pure data transfer functions and do not even check anymore if burst mode is active.

+## Structure

+This library currently has six files that I hope are named to make clear what thsese do:

+- EVE.h - this has all defines for FT81x / BT81x itself, so here are options, registers, commands and macros defined
+- EVE_commands.c - this has all the API functions that are to be called from an application
+- EVE_commands.h - this contains the prototypes for the functions in EVE_commands.c
+- EVE_config.h - this has all the parameters for the numerous supported display modules, here is definded which set of parameters is to be used
+- EVE_target.c - this has non-portable specific code for a number of supported controllers, mostly to support DMA
+- EVE_target.h - this has non-portable pin defines and code as "static inline" functions for all supported controllers

 ## Examples